SyncholisticMG/gh/README.md

 Is responsible to their level of awareness
 Does not argue for their limitations
 Claims their unlimited point of view
 Is sacred neutral
 Does not step on another’s journey

-Knows it’s not what you think it’s what you believe

-Makes the unknown known
+Knows it’s not what you think it’s what you believe Makes the unknown known
 Uses hindsight foresight and choice points
 Is a sovereign being working from heart space
 Does not work with dirty spiritual energy
 Emanates not emulates
 Is a hub of interconnectivity
 Carries the mantle of responsibility for the next seven future generations
+Owns their core energy
+Creates a spiritual agenda of practices
+Is the shaman of their own technology
+Knows expectations create limitations
+Creates a legacy of truth
+Can hack and fortify their reality
+Practices self nurture
+Is not limited by the wisdom they have not yet learned Activates their sacred heart
+Is the apex of own hierarchal order

 ## The Shadow

 Works through projection from ourselves .
-Projection is the mechanism of the shadow

-Everything we perceive is a projection of an internal map within us .
+Projection is the mechanism of the shadow Everything we perceive is a projection of an internal map within us .
 We need to own our shadows.
 There are positive shadows ie beauty empowerment joy.
 Working on your obstacles will not get you to your destination.
-Look deeper for the beauty
+Look deeper for the beauty The shadow is not here to be negative, its here to point out traumas, issues that need resolution, to be integrated and retasked
 Sympathetic

 ## Sleep